unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 Otherwise, if your data set is sufficiently small (i.e., it can fit in the memory of a single machine) or if wait times are not an issue, you can simply install and run Spark locally.

-###<a name="aperture-tiles-utilities"></a>Aperture Tiles Utilities
+###<a name="aperture-tiles-utilities"></a>Aperture Tiles Packaged Distribution

-Save the following Aperture Tiles utilities available on the [Download](../../download/) section of this website.
+Save the following Aperture Tiles distribution available on the [Download](../../download/) section of this website.
 You will use these utilities to create the Julia set data and provision the example Aperture Tiles project.

 - [Tile Generator](../../download/tile-generator.zip): Enables you to create the Julia set data and generate a set of tiles that can be viewed in the Tile Client template
 - [Tile Client Template](../../download/tile-client-template.zip): An example Tile Client that you can quickly copy and deploy to your web server after minimal modification